High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

 Our analysis of the \texttt{mixed-mSSL} posterior for $\Omega$ requires additional assumptions and modifications to the prior.
 Specifically, in addition to assuming that the true precision matrix has eigenvalues bounded away from zero and infinity, we additionally assume that it has at most $s_{0}^{\Omega}$ non-zero off-diagonal entries in its upper triangle.
 That is, we assume $\Omega_{0}$ lies in the space

 for some $s_{0}^{\Omega} \geq 1$ where $k_{1}$ is as in Assumption (A5) and for any $\lambda > 0$ the space $\mathcal{M}^{+}_{q_{n}}(\lambda)$ is defined as

-We additionally modify the prior over $\Omega_{n}$ so that initial element-wise prior is truncated to the space $\mathcal{M}^{+}_{q_{n}}(k_{1})$ instead of the whole positive definite cone.
-We additionally assume \begin{itemize} \item[(B1)]{The number of outcomes $q_{n} = n^{-b}$ for some $b \in (0, 1/2)$ and the effective complexity of $\Omega_{0}$ obeys $n^{-1}(q_{n} + s_{0}^{\Omega})\log q_{n} = o(1).$} \item[(B2)]{$\eta < q_{n}^{-a}$ for some fixed $a > 0$ not depending on $n.$} \end{itemize} We believe that Assumption (A1) and (B1)'s assumption that $q_{n}$ grows slower than $\sqrt{n}$ is critical.
+We modify the prior over $\Omega$ so that the initial element-wise prior is truncated to the space $\mathcal{M}^{+}_{q_{n}}(k_{1})$ instead of the whole positive definite cone.
+We additionally assume the following. \begin{itemize} \item[(B1)]{$q_{n} = n^{b}$ for some $b \in (0, 1/2)$ and $n^{-1}(q_{n} + s_{0}^{\Omega})\log q_{n} = o(1).$} \item[(B2)]{$\eta \asymp {\log q_n}/{n q_n}$.} \item[(B3)]{$\xi_0^2 \gtrsim (\log q_n)^{-1}nq_n$.} \end{itemize} We believe that Assumption (A1) and (B1)'s assumption that $q_{n}$ grows slower than $\sqrt{n}$ is critical.
 Indeed, arguments in \citet{sarkar2024posteriorconsistencymultiresponseregression} suggest that relaxing the assumption to allow $q_{n}/n \rightarrow \gamma < \infty$ would lead to posterior inconsistency.
 Assumption (B2) ensures the \texttt{mixed-mSSL} prior puts sufficient mass around the true zero elements in the precision matrix.
+Assumption (B3) guarantees that the vast majority of coefficients corresponding to structural zeros (i.e., off-diagonal entries that are zero in the true $\Omega_0$) are aggressively shrunk toward zero.
 It is worthwhile to note that enforcing $\sigma^{2}_{k} = 1$ for $k = q_{c}+1, \ldots, q$ does not invalidate Assumption (A5) since diagonal inflation (or deflation) by a bounded factor only shifts the spectrum within a bounded interval.